geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

       \caption{A brief description of the figure.}
     \end{figure}

-Pictures may be added using `\includegraphics`.
+Pictures may be added using the `graphicx` package, and the command `\includegraphics`.
 This command takes in a width as an option, it is usual to state this in terms of the `\textwidth`.
+First include the package in the preamble:

+    \usepackage{graphicx}

 Let's add `my_image.png`, which we'll put *in the same folder* as the main document, to be half the width of the text.
 Now we should get:

     \begin{figure}
       \includegraphics[width=0.5\textwidth]{my_image.png}